st-ty1/Artix_dd-wrt/README.md

    - Please have a look into the shell script, as the path to your local dd-wrt repo is defined in DDWRT_REPO_DIR and the path to your local copy/repo of Artix_dd-wrt is defined in DDWRT_PATCHES_DIR.
 You should change them to your own needs.
    - Start the shell script (build_dd-wrt_arm.sh/build_dd-wrt_mipsel.sh).

+(Still have some trouble with "trx_asus" in Makefile: The "trx-asus"-file in dd-wrt-repo doesn't work as expected yet, so you have to use appropriate austrx files of Freshtomato- or auswrt-Merlin(John's fork)-repos, located in their ctools folder.
+Too, tools/bufenc/makefw.sh for buffalo routers and tools/ubnt/src/mkfwimage for UBIQUITI? routers don't exist, so really last step in building their firmware cannot be finished.)

 BR

 st-ty1/\_st_ty/st_ty_